-The working world according to Seth Godin is much like a factory.
-Employees are assemblers among a constant production line.
-These assemblers’ job is to complete a simple and small task repeatedly.
-Factory work is planned, controlled, and measured.
+Seth Godin claims that the workplace is very similar to a factory.
+Assemblers work in a continuous production line.
+The task that these assemblers must repeatedly fulfill is a straightforward one.
+Work is planned, managed, and measured in factories.
 In the white collar world, companies manage with a factory mentality the following ways:

 - Planned.
 TPS Reports.
 Excel spreadsheets.
 Conference calls and little creative thought.